 It’s that intangible part that’s such a mystery to many, including financial experts.
 The physical aspect is relatively straightforward: if you have an asset that you can use as collateral, then you can secure a loan for an amount that relates to the value of that asset.
 OK, that’s a little complexly worded.
 Let’s try another definition.
 If you have something that’s worth money, you can get a loan for an amount that reflects the value of that something.
 For instance (and these are just hypothetical examples; these numbers do not reflect reality and are only used because the author is bad at math), if you have a piece of property worth 100 dollars, you can secure a loan for a certain amount of that 100 dollars.

 We hope that makes some sense to you as we are hesitant to use any actual figures because there’s always someone who uses an article like this as an authoritative source and then gets into potential trouble.
 This article is not, and does not reflect definitive financial advice.
-It is a primer using basic information that hopefully will compel the reader to do further research on the subject.
+It is a primer using basic information that hopefully will compel the reader to do further research on the difference between secured and unsecured loans.
 Please don’t go take out a second mortgage on your house just because you read this article.

 Why You Might Need a Secured Loan